-- 1. Cycle the ignition to the ON/RUN position. - Push and hold the desired HomeLink button until the indicator light begins to flash after 20 seconds.
-Do not release the button. - 3.
-Without releasing the button proceed with "Programming A Rolling Code" step 2 and follow all remaining steps."
+- 1. Place the ignition in the ON/RUN position. - Push and hold the desired HomeLink® button until the indicator light begins to flash after 20 seconds.
+Do not release the button. - Without releasing the button proceed with "Programming A Rolling Code" step 2 and follow all remaining steps.